-53 The analytical method should be demonstrated at validation as being capable of providing mean recovery within the range 70-110%, for all compounds sought by the method and at appropriate levels (paragraph 56).
-Where the method does not permit this, and there is no satisfactory alternative, the relatively poor accuracy must be considered before taking enforcement action.
-Where the residue definition incorporates two or more analytes, the method should be validated for all analytes.
+58 The analytical method should be demonstrated at validation as being capable of providing mean recovery within the range given in Table 2, for all compounds sought by the method and at appropriate levels (see paragraphs 55-57).
+Where the method does not permit this, and there is no satisfactory alternative, the relatively poor mean recovery must be considered before taking enforcement action.
+Where the residue definition incorporates two or more analytes, the method should be validated for all analytes included in the residue definition.